Key Learning Points: Lesson 3

 - Most trading is purely for financial gain, as only a small number of contractual obligations are fulfilled in the physical (cash) markets.

-Now that we are familiar with the workings of the Exchange and futures contracts, we will walk through the precise steps in placing a buy or sell trade on the Exchange.
-The words used and timing of the process are very important to successful completion and settlement of the trades.
+Now that we are familiar with the workings of the Exchange and futures contracts, we will walk through the cash market and its relatoinship to the financial market in the next lesson.

 Reminder - Complete all of the Lesson 3 tasks!